 Most audio systems with phono stages are designed to work only with moving magnet cartridges.
 A moving coil usually requires an external phono preamp.
 Moving coil is ultimately the best sounding, but not until you invest approximately $1,000 for the cartridge alone!
 A moving magnet is the best choice by far unless your turntable budget is $3-5,000 or more.
 No matter what your budget, Paradyme can help you integrate a turntable into your audio system.

 Tune-up your vibe and add a turntable to your audio system for a richer sound experience.
-Call Paradyme today to get started.
+Contact Paradyme today or call (916) 481-3900 to get started.